SuneSoerensen/BachelorPro/README.md

 <pre><code>INCLUDE_DIRECTORIES($ENV{BACH_ROOT})
 INCLUDE_DIRECTORIES($ENV{URCON_ROOT})</code></pre>

-You shold always include `$ENV{BACH_ROOT}` as a minimun, and then your desired libraries.
-You can then add the libraries:
+You shold always include `$ENV{BACH_ROOT}` as a minimum, and then your desired libraries.
+You can now add your desired libraries like this:

 <pre><code>add_library(URControl $ENV{URCON_ROOT}/URControl.cpp)</code></pre>